 The Book Street (on Nguyen Van Binh) is next to the Notre Dame Cathedral and Central Post Office.
 It’s a small street with a handful of bookstore vendors.
 Feel free to pick up a book or two.

-Learn something new at the numerous museums.
+Learn something new at the numerous museums in Ho Chi Minh City.

 I’m not usually a museum person, but Ho Chi Minh City has a lot of museums.
 On the complimentary visitor’s map, I counted over 7 museums to visit.
 Luckily all are within walking distance from the hotel.
 While I didn’t get to see all, I went to one museum every day I was in town.

-Tip: Visit the museums early in the morning or after the lunch break.
+Tip: Visit the museums early in the morning or after lunch break.
 The sites close down for at least 1.5-2 hours for lunch between 11:30am to 1:30pm.

 If you like to see how furniture decor and life was like in the 1970s, then this is the place for you.
 The palace has well-preserved rooms where important meetings occurred.
 The dining rooms and entertainment rooms were fun to see.
 The outside perimeter of the complex also had large army tanks and helicopters used in the war.
 Admission cost: 40,000 VND ($1.80 USD).